Cube (2021 film): Plot

 A tremor causes Uno to fall into a room with a laser trap.
-Goto and Ide attempt to rescue him, but Ide is killed.
+Goto and Ide attempt to rescue him and succeed, but Ide is killed in the attempt.
 With Kai's assistance, Goto realizes that the numbers on the plates correspond to Cartesian coordinates which can be used to locate the exit.
 Metal bars extend from the floor, separating Ochi and Ando from the others.
-Ando decides that he and Ochi will find the exit on their own.
+Ando decides that he and Ochi will find the exit on their own and part ways with the others.
 Goto, Kai, and Uno reach a room with a screen that displays Goto's memories of his younger brother Hiroto, who committed suicide to escape their abusive father.
 Distressed, Goto is consoled by Uno and becomes determined to protect the others.
 Meanwhile, Ando continues to bully Ochi, culminating in Ochi killing Ando by repeatedly slamming his head in a hatch door.

 Uno calls Goto a coward for not saving his brother and threatens to jump in an unchecked room.
 Spurred on by his memories of failing to save Hiroto, Goto catches Uno at the last moment and sees that, like Hiroto, Uno's arms bear bruises from physical abuse.
-Kai tells them they have reached the edge of the cube, and they open the door to find their cube is part of an enormous structure, and they are over 50 meters up on its side, far from the distant opposite side with what seems like an exit.
+Kai tells them they have reached the edge of the cube, and they open the door to find their cube is part of an enormous structure, and they are over 50 meters up on its side; far from the distant opposite side with what seems like an exit.
 Ochi rejoins the group, claiming that Ando died in a trap.
 Suspicious, Uno confronts Ochi, who then attacks him.
 The others save Uno, and Ochi admits to killing Ando and deliberately leading them into a trapped room.
 As the trap activates, Goto fights off Ochi, who is killed by the trap.
 Goto sacrifices his chance to escape to ensure that Uno and Kai reach a room moving toward the exit.
 Uno and Kai reach the edge of the cube.
 Kai insists on staying behind to search for more survivors, and Uno exits the cube through a passageway leading to a light.
 Wounded, Goto continues to navigate the cube, determined to find a way out.
 It is revealed that Kai is cybernetically monitoring the survivors as part of an experiment and re-enters the cube to begin the process anew with a different group.